Michel Oksenberg

-Michel Charles Oksenberg (1938 – 2001) was an American political scientist and China watcher who moved between academia and policy work.
+Michel Charles Oksenberg (October 12, 1938 – February 22, 2001) was an American political scientist and China watcher who moved between academia and policy work.
 As a senior member of the National Security Council, he was closely involved in the normalization of U.S.-China relations undertaken during the administration of President Jimmy Carter, who said, "Mike Oksenberg changed my life—and changed the life of this country, and to some degree changed the life of every citizen of China."

 Academic career

 Oksenberg was born in Antwerp, Belgium, but grew up in the United States, mostly in Florida.
-He earned his B.A. from Swarthmore College in 1960, and his M.A. and Ph.D. in political science from Columbia University in 1963 and 1969 respectively.
+Oksenberg earned his B.A. from Swarthmore College in 1960, and his M.A. and Ph.D. in political science from Columbia University in 1963 and 1969, respectively.
 At Columbia, A. Doak Barnett, the son of China missionaries, kindled his interest in China.

 Oksenberg began his career at Stanford University in 1966, moved to Columbia University in 1968, and then to the University of Michigan in 1973, where he was on the faculty for twenty years.
 He served as president of the East-West Center in Honolulu from 1992 to 1995, and then as senior fellow at the Asia-Pacific Research Center at Stanford until the time of his death.
 Oksenberg "trained more students in contemporary Chinese studies during the last 25 years" than any other scholar, and was active in facilitating access for western scholars to China in the post-Mao era.

 His work focused on analyzing the political system of China and understanding China's policymaking process.
 He also studied China's behavior with regard to international treaties, and contributed insights on U.S.-China relations.
 He consistently called for a more thoughtful U.S. engagement in Asia, and pushed for more productive relations with China, saying, "China's cooperation is essential to address the problems that threaten humanity: environmental and health issues, agricultural production,... and so on.
 Its constructive engagement in regional issues (Korea, Indochina) is essential to attainment of regional stability.
 And it is not in America's interest for its China policy to drift far from that of Japan or Western Europe."